OPT STEM Extension

 Students will receive an e-mail from ISSS reminding them to submit the 6-month employment confirmation.

-CAP the annual limit on the number of H1-B visas that are granted.
+CAP: the annual limit or "cap" on the number of H1-B visas granted each year.

 All F-1 students who are currently on OPT, have timely filed for an H-1B, and have a USCIS issued I-797C receipt from immigration will automatically have their status and OPT work permission extended until the effective H1-B start date.
 No application is required.
 Contact an ISSS advisor for more information.

 Frequently Asked Questions About STEM Extension

 Students currently on Post-Completion OPT with a pending H-1B petition may want to apply for the STEM Extension (if eligible) in order to have a back up plan in case their H-1B petition is denied or not approved by the requested start date.
 Be aware that the STEM extension would be an extension of F-1 status, whereas the H-1B petition is a change of status.
 If both applications are approved, the student would change status to H-1B on the requested start date, and this would negate the STEM Extension.
 For more details, please see the USCIS website on this topic.